TaterToes/poorly_programmed_chess/ChessGame/README.md

 ## What I did

-Let's say that a regular chess board is an 8 x 8 array'
+Let's say that a regular chess board is an 8 x 8 array.
+With all the pieces stored into one memory.
+It's easy to figure out which piece goes where, as it is all given.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+No, thats a communist ideal.
+We love democracy.
+So instead of giving the board memory, let's give all the pieces memory of their own positions.
+Now we don't know where the pieces are until we ask them instead.
+Now, we could just save those positions into a board.
+But that's also a breach of privacy, we should only ask where they are, and if we could move them.

+Long live poor optimizatio- I mean, democracy!